DePayFi/depay-evm-router/README.md

 `Gas usage: approx. 172,000`

-IMPORTANT: Don't forget to use the actual payment plugin at the end of `plugins` to avoid depositing swaps into the payment contract itself (without performing a payment).
+IMPORTANT: Don't forget to use the actual payment plugin at the end of `plugins` to avoid depositing swaps into the payment contract itself (without performing an actual payment).

 ### Sale (sell tokens from decentralized exchanges)